 - Get all your employees on board.
 Next team meeting have a refresher on ways to keep your front and back of house spaces and procedures as fly proof and unattractive to pests as possible.
 The restaurant insect control checklist will assist you, giving you key points to discuss.

-Restaurant insect control is a team sport.
-Get your staff onboard.
+Restaurant pest control is a team sport.

 It is essential that action is taken to prevent pests entering your space and conditions within the premises discourage them from staying.
 Before selecting insect control contraptions, you need to consider your environment.

 What’s right for you?
 Consider your restaurant environment.

 Australians love bringing the outdoors inside.
 Open doors and windows are loved by both the diner and the insect.
 The number of open doors and windows effect the way you tackle flying pests.
 The less points of entry, the easier to create insect proof barriers.
 Standard single doors are going to be easier to fly proof than bi fold doors on three sides of your building.

 Breeze plays a role in deciding on the best solution for tackling flying pests.
 Premises with a strong, regular breeze or a tunnel breeze travelling through the building, require extra attention.
 When thinking about your space, note the stiller, quieter air spaces.
 Which direction does the breeze come from and which way does the air flow through your restaurant?
 Is the back door usually open?

 Equipment with air intakes will affect air flow.
 You do not want to be setting up spray products beside air conditioners, air curtains or rangehoods.

 Light and bright